munificent/ui-as-code/in-progress/optional-semicolons.md

      in the generated googleapis package.

-*    There are **16** (0.081%) significant differences, ignoring false positives and the keyclic_sdk_api and googleapis packages.
+*    There are **16** (0.081%) significant differences, ignoring false positives and googleapis and one other odd packages.

 In other words, about **one in every 1,241 files** (0.081%) would be impacted by this change.